Met office yellow weather warnings for NI extended - 'Heavy snow has the potential to cause significant disruption'

-Met office yellow weather warnings for Northern Ireland extended - 'Heavy snow has the potential to cause significant disruption'
+Met office yellow weather warning for Northern Ireland - 'Heavy snow has the potential to cause significant disruption'

 The Met Office has added to the yellow weather warning in its forecast for NI